CristianAndreoli94/Master-s-Thesis/README.md

 This Master’s thesis tackles object detection in ultra‑high‑resolution SAR imagery from ICEYE, focusing on aircraft in complex airport scenes.
 A preprocessing pipeline for GRD and CSI products was implemented.
 A YOLOv8 CNN is adapted for detection and benchmarked against Vision Transformers and foundation models.
 Comparative experiments explore spatial resolutions (0.25–0.5 m), data formats, and model complexities, assessing recall, precision, and computational trade‑offs.

-# Object Detection in Ultra-High Resolution Satellite SAR Data via YOLO Adaptation
+# Object Detection in Ultra-High Resolution Satellite SAR Data

 **Master’s Thesis – Cristian Andreoli**
-University of Pavia – Dept. of Electrical, Computer, and Biomedical Engineering
-Industrial Internship: ICEYE (Finland)
+University of Pavia – Dept. of Industrial and Information Engineering Industrial Internship: ICEYE (Finland)

 ---

 ## Overview

-This repository presents the code, data pipeline, and results of my Master’s Thesis, focusing on automatic object (aircraft) detection in ultra-high-resolution Synthetic Aperture Radar (SAR) imagery acquired from ICEYE satellites.
+This repository presents the data pipeline, and results of my Master’s Thesis, focusing on automatic object (aircraft) detection in ultra-high-resolution Synthetic Aperture Radar (SAR) imagery acquired from ICEYE satellites.

-The project explored how state-of-the-art deep learning models—originally trained on optical images—can be adapted for the unique challenges of SAR data, including side-looking geometry, speckle noise, and double-bounce phenomena.
+The project explored how state-of-the-art deep learning models, originally trained on optical images, can be adapted for the unique challenges of SAR data, including side-looking geometry, speckle noise, and double-bounce phenomena.

 ## Highlights